KeiserCorp/Keiser.Metrics.Connection.Dart/README.md

 ### Authenticated Metrics Connection

-Use this if you only intend to make requests to `authenticated` routes.
-All constructor params are optional.
+Use this if you intend to make requests to `authenticated` routes.
+Again, all constructor params are optional.

 ```dart
 final authenticatedConnection = AuthenticatedMetricsConnection(